Healthy Homes Assessment Heretaunga

 The areas covered by the Healthy Homes Standards are:

-We are completely independent assessors for rental properties, and are completely qualified to evaluate each of Healthy Homes and Homefit.
+We are fully independent assessors of rental property, as well as completely qualified to evaluate each of Healthy Homes and Homefit.

 Call Now (04) 280 6792